Dr Adam Horsley

 I have been part of the University of Exeter’s Department of Modern Languages and Cultures since 2017; first as a British Academy Postdoctoral Research Fellow and subsequently as a lecturer in French.
 I specialise in seventeenth-century French literature and history, with a particular interest in the intersections between literature and the law as well as the use of manuscript and archival sources.
 Before coming to Exeter, I taught at the Université Paris-Diderot / Paris VII (2010-11) and subsequently at the University of Nottingham (2011-17).
 As well as holding the position of Honourary Visiting Research Fellow at Nottingham (2015-17), I taught French literature and history (fourteenth to twenty-first centuries), as well as the compositional analysis of art works, French language, and translation.

-I am currently preparing a book entitled Libertines and the Law: Subversive Authors and Criminal Justice in Early Seventeenth-Century France (Oxford University Press).
-This monograph will be the first to consider the crminal trials of three notorious libertine authors (Giulio Cesare Vanini, Jean Fontanier and Théophile de Viau) from the perspective of criminology rather than literary studies.
+My recent book Libertines and the Law: Subversive Authors and Criminal Justice in Early Seventeenth-Century France (Oxford University Press) is the first to consider the criminal trials of three notorious libertine authors (Giulio Cesare Vanini, Jean Fontanier and Théophile de Viau) from the perspective of criminology rather than literary studies.
 More recently, I was awarded the prestigious Sixteenth Century Society's 2021 Literature Prize for my work on notions of public and private spheres in manuscript poetry.

 My research interests can be divided into two broad categories.
 First, the critical reception of subversive, unorthodox or ‘libertin’ texts in their day, with a particular focus on their treatment by the early modern French criminal justice system and, to a lesser extent, religious and literary polemicists.
 Second, the study of texts from the perspective of material bibliography; that is to say, the history of text as material and cultural object, and its various spaces of readership and dissemination.
 My research is characterised by a close attention to the relationship between texts and their cultural environment, whilst demonstrating the relevance of early modern texts to modern concerns pertaining to otherness, persecution and exclusion.